dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 - Configures secure ttys
 - Configures kernel parameters via sysctl
 - Enables selinux on EL-based systems
-- Remove SUIDs and GUIDs
+- Removes SUIDs and GUIDs
 - Configures login and passwords of system accounts

 It will not: